Adamelmusiael/IBM-HR-Analytics-/plan-goals-notes.md

 Thanks for this method I have found out about some other important features that I did not concider before.
 Here are some of these features:
-1. OverTime - this feature tells us if employee dud work more then planned.
+1. OverTime - this feature tells us if employee did work more then planned.
 As it turned out this method ranked it as the most important one.
 2. DailyRate - in other words daily salary of the employee.
 Also highly ranked one.
 3. HourlyRate - just like the previous one.
 Analyzing top 10 featuers produced by this method we can see that a lot of them contain information about the money the employee was/is earning.
 This proves my previous point.